Baku Museum of Miniature Books

 The Baku Museum of Miniature Books is the only museum of miniature books in the world, settled in the old part of Baku, called Inner City.
-The museum started its operation on April 2, 2002.
-In 2015 the Museum of Miniature Books was presented the Certificate of the Guinness Book of Records as the largest private museum of miniature books.
+The museum opened on 2 April 2002.
+In 2015, the Museum of Miniature Books was presented the Certificate of the Guinness Book of Records as the largest private museum of miniature books.

-Founder
+Founding

-Exhibits in the museum were collected by Zarifa Salahova (the sister of Tahir Salahov) over a period of 30 years.
-Her collection consists of more than 6500 books from 64 different countries.
-The museum was opened to public viewing with the hope of promoting childhood literacy.
+The museum was founded by Zarifa Salahova, the sister of Tahir Salahov.
+Salahova decided to begin collecting miniature books in 1982, when she bought a miniature book of fables by Ivan Krylov in Moscow.
+She spent the next 30 years collecting miniature books, and this eventually culminated in the establishment of the museum, which officially opened on World Book Day, 23 April 2002.
+It was opened to public viewing with the hope of promoting childhood literacy.

-Characteristics of the museum
+Collection

-The collection contains miniature books published in post-revolutionary Russia and in the Soviet period.
+The collection consists of more than 6,500 books from 64 countries.
+It contains miniature books published in post-revolutionary Russia and in the Soviet period.